Location & Hours

 What is OUT for Safe Schools?

-OUT for Safe Schools (OFSS) is a comprehensive anti-bullying training program designed to equip teachers, administrators and school staff to be visible LGBTQ allies.
+OUT for Safe Schools (OFSS) is a comprehensive anti-bullying training program designed to equip teachers, administrators and school staff to be visible LGBTQIA+ allies.
 Educators and school staff that have completed the training are given OFSS rainbow badges and lanyards.
-This visibly signifies their willingness to talk about LGBTQ issues and concerns and provide support where needed.
+This visibly signifies their willingness to talk about LGBTQIA+ issues and concerns and provide support where needed.
 With these badges, staff members become mobile “safe spaces” and reach students beyond the classroom, throughout the school day.

 What is the goal of OUT for Safe Schools?